Hungarian Civic Party (Slovakia)

 Hungarian Civic Party (Magyar Polgári Párt, Maďarská občianska strana) was a political party in Czechoslovakia and Slovakia between 1992 and 1998.
 It was the party of the Hungarian minority.
 The party was created as the successor of the Hungarian Civic Initiative, a coalition partner of the former Public Against Violence.
-In May 1998, the party merged into the newly-formed Party of the Hungarian Coalition.
+In May 1998, the party merged into the newly formed Party of the Hungarian Coalition.
+In 2009, their leader would leave the SMK-MKP to join the more liberal Most–Híd.